madly9/madly9.github.io/pages/assignments.md

 ##### <a name="datamanipulationandaggregation"></a>data maniuplation and aggregation
 * [Lab: Exploratory Data Analysis for Classification using Pandas and Matplotlib](https://github.com/bsharvey/EMSEDataAnalytics/blob/master/EMSE6992_Labs/lab3/lab3full.ipynb)

-{Add description of example an assignment here}
+<p>This assignment is an introduction to python and Jupyter Notebooks for data analytics.
+This assignment covers important python libraries for data analysis, techniques for manipulating and visualizing data, and basic of writing clean, readable code.</p>

 ##### <a name="visualization"></a>visualization
 * [Lab: Exploratory Data Analysis for Classification using Pandas and Matplotlib](https://github.com/bsharvey/EMSEDataAnalytics/blob/master/EMSE6992_Labs/lab3/lab3full.ipynb)

-<p>This assignment is an introduction to python and Jupyter Notebooks for data analytics.
-This assignment covers important python libraries for data analysis, techniques for manipulating and visualizing data, and basic of writing clean, readable code.</p>

 Results | Repository
 ---|---